Why bother with therapy?

-When I taught on a vocational programme in university on a vocational programme, many students made large changes in their lives.
-Simple exposurer to the programme, meant that their views on the world would change.
-Their attitudes towards important relationships very often changed.
-If the student had a changing view of those events; then their loved ones often had very different views.
+When I taught on a vocational programme in university, many students made large changes in their lives.
+Simple exposure to the programme, meant that their views on the world changed.
+Their attitudes towards important relationships often altered.
+If the student had a changing view of those events; then their nearest and dearest often had very different views.

 Therapy can have the same impact on us and our families and our friends.

 I think it is important to be aware of one important change: the change in perspective of ourselves and those close to us.
 In short, before starting therapy, consider: